 ACTIoN (Assessment, Care, Treatment In Neurology) theme

 The Assessment, Care, Treatment In Neurology (ACTIoN) theme brings together researchers from different departments and professional backgrounds so as to optimise the potential benefits of collaborative working.

 We have strong links both locally and nationally.
 These include:

 - working with health and social care settings as well as local and national charities

-- established research collaborations with academic research centres at other UK universities as well as with other faculties and departments at UWE Bristol, e.g. Bristol Robotics Laboratory (College of Arts, Technology and Environment), and the Centre for Public Health and Wellbeing (College of Health, Science and Society)
+- established research collaborations with academic research centres at other UK universities as well as with other colleges and schools at UWE Bristol, e.g. Bristol Robotics Laboratory (College of Arts, Technology and Environment), and the Centre for Public Health and Wellbeing (College of Health, Science and Society)

 - strong relationships with clinical research networks in the West of England such as NIHR ARC West, the West of England Academic Health Science Network and Bristol Health Partners Health Integration Teams.

 Our research aim is to use our collective knowledge and skills to improve the lives of people living with neurogenic clinical conditions such as stroke, dementia and Parkinson’s disease.
 We carry out research with the people who are directly impacted by these conditions, their families and carers, as well as the systems of care that support them.
 Some examples of this work are: